Hao-Po/OOP_class/readme.md

 ## Week 2:

+### Tool

+When coding in class, I will use the editor [Atom](https://atom.io), which comes with syntax highlighting, code completion to make coding easy.
+I will also use the plugin [PlatformIO IDE Terminal](https://atom.io/packages/platformio-ide-terminal) so that we can access a terminal to build programs without leaving Atom.

 We are going to solve this problem
 - all code together
 - separate entry point (main), functions, and tests